 Chasing Precision and Perfection with Aerial DPs on “The Blue Angels” – Part 2

-In the last installment, former Blue Angels pilot LCDR Lance “Bubb” Benson, aerial DP Michael FitzMaurice, and aerial coordinator Kevin LaRosa II shared how the painstaking planning process really paid off and the use of Benson’s “chase” jet to capture unique vantage points.
+In part one of our interview, former Blue Angels pilot LCDR Lance “Bubb” Benson, aerial DP Michael FitzMaurice, and aerial coordinator Kevin LaRosa II shared how the painstaking planning process really paid off and the use of Benson’s “chase” jet to capture unique vantage points.
 Now, we delve into the camera configurations and what it took to film some of the most popular maneuvers from the air.

 The sizeable discrepancy between the airspeeds of the helicopter and the F-18s was crucial in intensifying the visceral rush on-screen.
 “That’s a bonus in our world—having dissimilar platforms helps you create a dynamic shot with a lot of energy and speed,” LaRosa reveals.
 “Michael does some fantastic whip-panning as the jets go by to create a lot of movement to show how quickly the jets are moving.”
 To ensure maximum safety, they had to be in the right spot at the right time, which they accomplished by studying every maneuver in detail.
 “We put the GPS ground tracking data into Google Earth and studied a three-dimensional airshow and learned every position of every jet, which also included abnormal situations with weather, where they would do a flat show or a low show versus a high show.
 We memorized the different configurations and plotted where to put the helicopter to create the most dynamic shots.
 So, we knew where we needed to be and how we’re going to do it before we ever got in the air.”